zacanger/niddesa/text/generated-translations/mahaniddesa/11-sinhala-amazon.md

 It also implies, does not paralyze.

 [APZ 112.4] (#apz112 .4) {#apz112 .4 .ref .apz} "Discreet
-absent” is from the karma, from the room to the karma, from the room to the karma Re-Jewelery, Image Karma, Image Re-Jewelery, Image Jewelery Karma Jewelery Repeat, Repeated Jewelery, Repeat Brew, Repeat Repeated to Genesis to Brew again and again to Spirit,
+absent” is from the kamma, from the room to the kamma, from the room to the kamma Re-Jewelery, Image Karma, Image Re-Jewelery, Image Jewelery Karma Jewelery Repeat, Repeated Jewelery, Repeat Brew, Repeat Repeated to Genesis to Brew again and again to Spirit,